webplatform/docs/concepts/accessibility/index.md

 * [http://www.w3.org/WAI/GL/wiki/Techniques/ARIA Improving accessibility using ARIA features] -- please a little explanation of what ARIA *is*
 * [http://www.w3.org/TR/WCAG20-TECHS/ HTML and CSS techniques for passing WCAG conformance criteria]
 * [http://msdn.microsoft.com/en-us/library/windows/apps/hh452681.aspx Making Accessible Windows Store apps using JavaScript and HTML]
+*[https://webaccessibility.withgoogle.com Introduction to Web Accessibility by Google]
 {{Notes_Section
 |Notes=There should be an explanation of what ARIA *is* which is not clear from this page nor the link.
 Even to a professional web developer.
 Wikpedia article ([http://en.wikipedia.org/wiki/WAI-ARIA WAI-ARIA]) was much clearer and better written as an introduction.

 Should be overhauled: there are entire books and careers dedicated to Accessibility: what are the web programming techniques?
 How to make documents accessible?
 What disabilities are there and how does that affect e-accessibility?
 There are also a ton of resources out there that aid accessibility, either through audits or through web navigation.
 }}
 {{Topics|Accessibility, ARIA, Design, UI, Usability}}
 {{External_Attribution